-A Registered Education Savings Plan (RESP) is an investment vehicle available to parents in Canada in order to create a fund of savings for their children's post-secondary education.
+A Registered Education Savings Plan (RESP) is an investment vehicle available to parents in Canada in order to create a savings fund for their children's post-secondary education.
 The principal advantages of the RESP are the access they provide to the Canada Education Savings Grant (CESG) and their use as a means of generating tax-deferred income.